SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 ## Source configuration

-When you create an Config Based Source, you add it to a Hosted Collector.
+When you create an Universal Connector Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector and Source](/docs/send-data/hosted-collectors/configure-hosted-collector).

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Collection > Collection**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the Sumo Logic top menu select **Configuration**, and then under **Data Collection** select **Collection**.
 You can also click the **Go To...** menu at the top of the screen and select **Collection**.
 Kanso-->
 1. On the Collection page, click **Add Source** next to a Hosted Collector.
-1. Search for and select **Config Based**.
+1. Search for and select **Universal Connector**.
 1. Enter a **Name** for the Source.
 The description is optional.
 1. (Optional) For **Source Category**, enter any string to tag the output collected from the Source.
 Category metadata is stored in a searchable field called `_sourceCategory`.
 1. **Forward to SIEM**.
 Check the checkbox to forward your data to [Cloud SIEM](/docs/cse/). <br/><ForwardToSiem/>